-(A) Within seven days after receipt of the notice of appeal, the director, a local board of health, the state fire marshal, or the state emergency response commission shall prepare and certify to the commission the record of proceedings out of which the appeal arises.
+(A) Within seven days after receipt of the notice of appeal, the director or statutory agency shall prepare and certify to the commission the record of proceedings out of which the appeal arises.
 The record certified to the commission shall be available for inspection and reproduction by any person.
 Costs of reproduction shall be borne by the requester.

 (B) Content of record

 (1) The record on appeal shall include, but not be limited to, all papers, exhibits, documents, correspondence, and the transcript of proceedings, if any, including exhibits relating to the action from which the appeal arises.